 Isolate elements for better campaign testing

-Be sure to isolate the element you are testing or, said another way, don’t test multiple things simultaneously.
+When testing your ad campaign, be sure to isolate the element you are testing or, said another way, don’t test multiple things simultaneously.
 Leave multivariate testing to the professionals.
 Unless you are a very sophisticated mathematician who thoroughly understands multivariate testing using a large data set, you won’t know which element caused the success or failure.

 5) Consider the sample size.

 Don’t test a larger sample than you need.
 Determine the sample size you need for statistically significant results.
 Work back up the response waterfall to determine the initial audience size.
-For example, if you need 200 sales to have a statistically valid comparison, then apply your conversion rate and response rate to 200 to determine the test cell sample size.
+For example, if you need 200 sales for a statistically valid comparison, then apply your conversion rate and response rate to 200 to determine the test cell sample size.

 sample size matters to marketing campaign testing

 As a general rule, at least one hundred and up to 10% of your audience, but no more than one thousand works.
 If your test cell is too large, you are needlessly putting valuable marketing resources at risk.
-If it’s too small, you will be making decisions based on inaccurate results.
+If it’s too small, you will make decisions based on inaccurate results.
 You don’t want to roll out a campaign based on test results that aren’t statistically significant.
 Neither outcome gets you where you need to be.

 There are many other tools available to help with this.
 You don’t need to know the math.
 The folks at Optimizely have a handy calculator: A/B Sample Size Calculator.
 You can also review our post, Measuring Statistical Significance and Why It’s Important to Marketers, and use the embedded statistical significance calculator.